 When you imagine oat milk, oil is probably not one of the first ingredients to come to mind.
 Although whole grain oats and water are the foundation of any healthy oat milk, many oat milks also contain oil to give it a creamy consistency.
-In Willa’s Creamy Oat Milk, oil makes up less than 2% of the total ingredients.
-And in our Willa’s Unsweetened Original OatMilk, we don’t use any oil at all.

 The Importance of avoiding Canola or Rapeseed Oil